-Records of the Authority shall be made available to the public, subject to requirements of the Municipal Freedom of Information and Protection of Personal Privacy Act (MFIPPA).
+Records of the Authority shall be available to the public, as required pursuant to the Municipal Freedom of Information and Protection of Personal Privacy Act (MFIPPA) and further to O. Regulation 400/22 Information Requirements.

 The Authority shall designate a Member or a committee of Members to act as head of the Authority for the purposes of MFIPPA.